-Alia Khannum is an LGBTIQ* Activist from Islamic Republic of Pakistan.
-She started her journey of self-realization and community work in 2010.
-As being a person associating yourself with LGBQ* and advocating for their rights is illegal in Pakistan, she worked voluntarily to protect her identity.
-Today, Alia represents Transgender community in several workshops and conferences related to the LGBTIQ* in Germany.
-She actively participated in different meetings at local level for building a support network among LGBTIQ* community members.
-She is currently engaged in many different initiatives and organizations concerning LGBTIQ* refugees and migrants.
-She is among few transwomen who are actively engaged for the rights of LGBTIQ* refugees and migrants.
-She raises her voice on all platforms possible.
+Alia Khannum is an LGBTIQ* activist from Islamic Republic of Pakistan.
+She started her journey of self-realisation and community work in 2010.
+As being associated with LGBTIQ* and advocating for rights is illegal in Pakistan, Khannum has worked as a volunteer to protect her identity.
+Today, she represents the transgender community at several workshops and conferences related to the LGBTIQ* in Germany.
+She has actively participated in different meetings at a local level to build a support network among LGBTIQ* community members.
+She is currently engaged in many different initiatives and organisations concerning LGBTIQ* refugees and migrants.
+She is among few trans women who are actively engaged for the rights of LGBTIQ* refugees and migrants, and pledges to amplify her voice across all platforms as much as possible.

-Alia Khannum is an LGBTIQ* Activist from Islamic Republic of Pakistan.
-She started her journey of self-realization and community work in 2010.
-As being a person associating yourself with LGBQ* and advocating for their rights is illegal in Pakistan, she worked voluntarily to protect her identity.
-Today, Alia represents Transgender community in several workshops and conferences related to the LGBTIQ* in Germany.
-She actively participated in different meetings at local level for building a support network among LGBTIQ* community members.
+Alia Khannum is an LGBTIQ* activist from Islamic Republic of Pakistan.
+She started her journey of self-realisation and community work in 2010.
+As being associated with LGBTIQ* and advocating for rights is illegal in Pakistan, Khannum has worked as a volunteer to protect her identity.
+Today, she represents the transgender community at several workshops and conferences related to the LGBTIQ* in Germany.
+She has actively participated in different meetings at a local level to build a support network among LGBTIQ* community members.

-She is currently engaged in many different initiatives and organizations concerning LGBTIQ* refugees and migrants.
-She is among few transwomen who are actively engaged for the rights of LGBTIQ* refugees and migrants.
-She raises her voice on all platforms possible.
+She is currently engaged in many different initiatives and organisations concerning LGBTIQ* refugees and migrants.
+She is among few trans women who are actively engaged for the rights of LGBTIQ* refugees and migrants, and pledges to amplify her voice across all platforms as much as possible.

 Life is full of surprises, but this was a shock.
 I was suicidal and I didn’t know where to go.
 I attempted suicide but was rescued by my family.
 They thought that I was a fool.
 Once I told my mother that I didn’t want to be a boy.
 Nobody, including myself at that time, knew that I was a trans woman.
 The only thing that was remotely close was the hijras, one of the most marginalized communities in the region.
 A hijra who I met by chance when I was 18 recognized me - even though I was dressed like a man - and invited me to her place.
 We had a long chat about how I could be a woman in a society where I was trapped in the body of a man.